themattrix/minecraft-cloud/README.md

 # ...or spin up a slightly slower but larger memory VM for $0.036/hour on OVH
 ./cloud up ovh

+# ...or spin up a bare metal machine for $0.05/hour on Packet
+./cloud up packet

 # monitor the logs from all running services
 ./cloud compose logs